skipperq93/cyberkit/Tools/Scripts/libraries/webkitflaskpy/README.md

 # webkitflaskpy

-Python package used by some of WebKit's web services to share CSS and JavaScript.
+Python package used by some of CyberKit's web services to share CSS and JavaScript.